deltegui/phoenix/readme.md

 ```

 And access your endpoints like *http://localhost:3000/sensor/hello/now*

+**NOTE:** Map, MapRoot, MapController and MapRootController always adds a trailing slash to your route.
+So the route "/enpoint" will create two mappings, one is
+"/endpoint" and the other "/endpoint/"

 ## Renderers
 So, now we have a way to wire all up and we have controllers too.
 How do we return something from our system, like HTML or JSON?
 With renderers.